sbrooksco/StarSystems/README.md

 #### TODO
 Use setup.py or pyproject.toml to make it cleaner\
-Use Flask for a web interface, not tkinter.
+Use Flask for a web interface or a simple web app.

 ## Project Layout
 ```